MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/npm/commands/ci.md

 ---
 title: CI
-description: About the npm-ci command
+description: About the `npm ci` command
 ---

 ## Usage